Focus (linguistics): Responses

-Recent empirical work by German et al. suggests that both Selkirk's and Schwarzschild's theory of accentuation and F-marking makes incorrect predictions.
+A 2006 paper by German et al. suggests that both Selkirk's and Schwarzschild's theory of accentuation and F-marking makes incorrect predictions.
 Consider the following context:

 (26) Are the children playing their game?

 (27) Paul took down their tent that they play their game in.

 It has been noted that prepositions are intrinsically weak and do not readily take accent.
 However, both Selkirk and Schwarzschild predict that in the narrow focus context, an accent will occur at most on the preposition in (27) as shown in (28):

 (28) Paul took down their tent that they [play their game [in _{f} t _{f}] _{foc}].

 However, the production experiment reported in German et al. showed that subjects are more likely to accent verbs or nouns as opposed to prepositions in the narrow focused context, thus ruling out accent patterns shown in (28).
 German et al. argue for a stochastic constraint-based grammar similar to Anttila and Boersma that more fluidly accounts for how speakers accent words in discourse.